City Centre and old town in Malaga

 The city of Malaga is the neural center of the Costa del Sol and worth the visit.
 Although most tourists tend to choose the coast as a place to stay for their vacation, the city of Malaga has a great infrastructure developed for tourism.

-- Just in the arrivals area of the airport you can take the bus from Malaga airport to Malaga, which is the number 19 and make stops at the bus station in Malaga, and Paseo del Parque, which is the last stop and let you in the hearth of the city.
+- Just in the arrivals area of the airport you can take the bus from the airport to Malaga city centre, which is the number 19 and make stops at the bus station in Malaga, and Paseo del Parque, which is the last stop and let you in the hearth of the city.

 - You can choose to take a taxi from the airport to Malaga.
 Taxis are located in the arrivals area of Malaga airport.